King's Buildings Campus

 You continue with your chemistry course, which again takes up about a third of your time.
 Additional courses such as Environmental Chemistry, Materials Chemistry, Chemical Pharmacology or courses in physics or mathematics may be required for your specific programme but most programmes still allow considerable choice of option subjects at this stage.
 The range of option courses available over the first two years allows real flexibility to transfer between different programmes.

 You will study compulsory chemistry courses that provide a foundation for the remaining honours years.
 If you are studying the chemical physics programme you will take a combination of chemistry and physics courses.

 In the final year of your BSc, or the final two years of your MChem, you will take compulsory courses from your programme and will choose from a range of other advanced chemistry courses.
 All chemistry programmes include independent research work and a dissertation in addition to taught courses.

-4 Highers at AAAB (minimum) but typically AAAA (by end of S5 preferred including Maths at A and Chemistry plus English at National 5.
+4 Highers at AAAB (first sitting) or 4 Highers at AAAA (two sittings) including Maths at A and Chemistry plus English at National 5.
 Advanced Higher Maths and Chemistry recommended.

 For entry to year 2 you would require 3 Advanced Highers at AAB including Maths and Chemistry (or Advanced Higher Maths and Chemistry at AA) plus Highers at BB (in different subjects).